TrainerDex/DiscordBot/docs/getting_started.md

 - `/server-config tl40-role` - let you set a role you use to restrict level 40+ players.
 Currently not used as the levels system is being reworked.

-- `/server-config tl40-role` - let you set a role you use to restrict level 40+ players.
-Currently not used as the levels system is being reworked.

 <!-- - `/server-config introduction_note` - this is unused -->

 - `/approve` - the command to grant a user access to your server, and creates a TrainerDex profile for them.
 This takes several params, including team, username and Total XP.